iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Convexity Preserving Operations of Sets.md

 1. Scaling by a positive factor.
 Equivalent to generating a cone on the set.
 2. Set addition. $Q_1, Q_2$ are convex then $Q_1 + Q_2$ is also a convex set.
 3. Inersection of convex sets are stil convex.
-4. Linear Mapping of sets Preserves convexity, from the domain to the preimages.
+4. Linear Mapping of sets Preserves convexity, from the domain to the pre-images.

-To clarify:
+The section follows clarify the concepts and prove them.

 ---
 ### **Linear Scaling**